irgishalby/Simple-Parking-Lot-Management-System/README.md

 # Simple-Parking-Lot-Management-System
 A simple python final exam project of the semester about a parking lot management

-Password Admin: 2222
+Note:
+- Isi pilihan bedasarkan angka menu
-Tipe Kendaraan: mobil, motor, car, or motorcycle
+- Tipe Kendaraan: mobil, motor, car, or motorcycle
+- Password Admin: 2222

 Goodluck and have fun!